4/17/2025

 Mark DeVries

-Analyst at Deutsche Bank
+Analyst, Deutsche Bank

 Yeah, thanks.
-So, if some of these steeper tariffs go through as initially proposed, Steve, can you just talk about which segments of your business you would expect to be under the most pressure?
+So if some of these steeper tariffs go through as initially proposed, Steve, can you just talk about which segments of your business you would expect to be under the most pressure?
 And is there anything you can do from a risk management perspective to get out in front of that?

 speaker

-Steve Squary
+Steve Squeri

-Chairman and CEO
+Chairman and Chief Executive Officer

 speaker